joshspicer/joshspicer-com-new/_posts/2018-07-08-android-hacking-with-frida.md

 <h2>frida-server</h2>
 The easiest way to get up and running is to run the `frida-server` software directly on your rooted android phone.
 I again followed [their guide](https://www.frida.re/docs/android/) on that.
-I had diffiulty escalating to root through adb, so I just downloaded a terminal app from the play store, became root through `su root`, and ran the server from there.
+I had difficulty escalating to root through adb, so I just downloaded a terminal app from the play store, became root through `su root`, and ran the server from there.